-Mush like other white fish, rockfish is simple to prepare and its mild flavor makes it the perfect fish to absorb any flavors you add.
-This particular recipe calls for a tangy lemon and garlic marinade for at least thirty minutes which will infuse the rockfish with flavor while working to keep the meat tender and mouthwatering.
+Mush like other white fish, cook rockfish is simple to prepare and its mild flavor makes it the perfect fish to absorb any flavors you add.
+This particular recipe calls for a tangy lemon and garlic marinade for at least thirty minutes which will infuse the rockfish flavor while working to keep the meat tender and mouthwatering.

 Marinate the fish in the oil and lemon juice for at least 30 minutes before grilling.
 Grill for 10 to 15 min, turning only once.
 Time depends on the thickness of your fish.
 Heat the butter and stew the garlic for 3 min stirring constantly to make sure it doesn't brown.
 Add the basil, cayenne pepper and remove from the heat.
 Either pour the garlic butter over the fish or serve it in a gravy boat on the side.

+Did you enjoy this grilled rockfish recipe?
 We'd love to hear from you!
 How did you like this recipe?
 Did you make any changes?
 Let us know in a comment or an email, and we'd also love to hear any suggestions and requests for new blogs and recipes.

 Most American fish markets don't normally have rockfish, it can be hard to find fresh.
 Thankfully, you can purchase your rockfish frozen from a reputable source, like Global Seafoods.